IntelRealSense/librealsense/wrappers/nodejs/README.md

 If you're using Windows 10, please do the following steps:

- 1. Install Python 2.7.xx, make sure "`Add python.exe to Path`" is checked during the installation.
+ 1. Install Python 2.7 or higher (including Python 3), make sure "`Add python.exe to Path`" is checked during the installation.

- 1. Install Visual Studio 2015 or 2017.
+ 1. Install Visual Studio >= 2015 or Visual Studio BuildTools >= 2015.
 The `Community` version also works.
+Make sure to install "`C++ ATL for latest &lt;version&gt; build tools`" (or similar)

  1. Install CMake, make sure `CMake` is in system PATH (Choose "`Add CMake to the system PATH for all users`" or "`Add CMake to the system PATH for the current user`" during the installation).
 This step is for `npm install` of Node.js GLFW module that is used in `wrappers/nodejs/examples`.